Citizenship in Miami, FL

 Risks of Filing Citizenship Application

-You should always consult an attorney prior to filing a naturalization application for the following reason: Filing the application could initiate removal proceedings against you for a deportable crime.
+You should always consult an immigration and naturalization attorney prior to filing a naturalization application for the following reason: Filing the application could initiate removal proceedings against you for a deportable crime.

 There are many convictions that can make a legal permanent resident deportable from the United States.
 Even some misdemeanor charges can make you deportable.